My Craft Table

 craft table

 Looking for a craft table?
-Well, look no further!
-I finally found a table that is perfect for at-home crafting.
+Well, your search ends here!
+For years I used makeshift tables, but finally found the perfect one for at-home crafting.

 table folds and extends

 This table is versatile in that you can fold the top in half and use it as a task table, sofa table, or up against a wall.
-Fold it out full size and you can seat four people at it if you need extra dining space.
+Fold it out full size and you can seat four people.

-I have a couple of bar stools that tuck under the table and out of the way when not in use.
+The bar stools, also from Big Lots, tuck under the table neatly and out of the way when not in use.

-Did I say I LOVE this table?
-Well I do)))
+Did I mention how much I LOVE this table?
+Because I do!

 Spoiler Alert!